This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Tell your child's healthcare provider what happened during his seizure, how long it lasted, and how he acted after it was done.
-Also tell him about any family history of seizures and any recent illness or trauma your child has had.
-He will examine your child and check his neuro signs.
+Tell your child's healthcare provider what happened during his or her seizure.
+Include how long it lasted, and how he or she acted after it was done.
+Also tell the provider about any family history of seizures and any recent illness or trauma your child has had.
+The provider will examine your child and check his or her neuro signs.
 Neuro signs show healthcare providers how well your child's brain is working.
-If his neuro checks are abnormal, he may need more tests.
+If the neuro checks are abnormal, he or she may need more tests.

 How is a seizure treated?

-Treatment may depend on the cause of your child's seizure.
+Treatment will depend on the cause of your child's seizure.
 Medicine may be given to control or prevent a seizure.
-Medicine may also be given to treat the cause of a seizure such as antibiotics for infection.
+Medicine may also be given to treat the cause of a seizure, such as antibiotics for an infection.

-- Tell your child's teachers and baby-sitters that he has had a seizure.
-Give them written instructions to follow if he has another seizure.
+- Tell your child's friends, family members, and coworkers that he or she had a seizure.
+Give them written instructions to follow if your child has another seizure.